 Cutting your fabric

-Sew a hem onto your two back panels and add a stitch to front
+Sew a hem onto your two back panels and add a stitch to the front

 I added a stitch down the front of the shirt panel to stop it from gapping.
 If you skip this step your shirt cushion will pull open when you insert your cushion pad.
 Sewing a stitch down the existing hem will make sure your cushion holds its shape.